There are 2 cases in which your database will be in read-only mode:

 - On the Read-only mode section, click on Enable link

 - Click on Apply and then restart button.

-When a database exceeds its plan limits for disk storage, or nodes/relationships in Hobby plans, the database will automatically switch to read-only mode.
+When a database exceeds its plan limits for disk storage the database will automatically switch to read-only mode.

 We set the database to read-only in this scenario to ensure your database doesn’t exceed the assigned disk space, and to prevent further issues that can result from running out of space.
 We send a notification out to the account owner when disk usage reaches 70%.

 If you need to check the status of your database storage limit, you can do so from the GrapheneDB UI Overview tab.
 From our UI, you will see the limit you have exceeded by, as well as a box alerting you of the database read-only mode.

 In the GrapheneDB UI Overview tab you will find the limits of your plan and how many resources are being used by your instance.
 You will find all the plan limits in our pricing web page.